The Innovator’s Dilemma: Doing the Right Thing Never Felt So Wrong

 In a way, being a nerd is disruptive, because all of that time obsessively writing and planning your latest D&D campaign can actually lead to a successful writing career.
 The high school jocks only focused on playing football and being popular and did not invest any research into alternative paths for success.

-The driving factor in Christensen’s theory is that the big companies are afraid of committing to unproven ventures.
+The driving factor in Christensen’s theory is that leading firms are afraid of committing to unproven ventures.
+They don't want to lose their market leadership.
 In many instances where large companies fail it is because they are simply too slow at investing capital into new ideas.

 It is easy in those situations, especially if clients and investors are by-and-large happy with the product, to avoid rocking the boat.

-Success breeds complacency and creates opportunities for small upstart companies to introduce disruptive new technology which, usually, larger companies will be hesitant to support before it is too late.
+Success breeds complacency, and creates opportunities for small upstart companies to make use of disruptive new forms of technological advancement.
+Usually, larger companies will be hesitant to support change before it is too late.

 Five principles from The Innovator’s Dilemma